vippsas/vipps-recurring-api/vipps-recurring-api.md

 ```

 The `vippsConfirmationUrl` should be used to redirect the user to the Vipps landing
 page.
-The user can then confirm their identity, and recieve a prompt to accept the
+The user can then confirm their identity, and receive a prompt to accept the
 agreement within the Vipps app.

-The `isApp` property can be used to receive a Deeplink URL, which in a mobile context,
+The `isApp` property can be used to receive a deeplink URL, which in a mobile context,
-can be used to perform an App Switch, which removes the landing page step.
+can be used to perform an app-switch, which removes the landing page step.
 This will only
-work if the user has the Vipps App installed on the same device as they are initiating
+work if the user has Vipps installed on the same device as they are initiating
 the agreement from.

 ### Intervals